 Here are some "advanced" things you can do to reproduce the sun even more closely.
-They have more tradeoffs although and cost a lot more money.
-This is a follow on article to this one:
+They have more tradeoffs, though, and cost a lot more money.
+This is a follow-up article to this one:

 Changing color temperature throughout the day

 The sun throughout the day is not one color temperature.
 It starts at 2000K at sunrise, is about 6500K at its peak, and goes back to 2000K at sunset.
 Depending on the weather, such as cloudy days, it can get up to 8000K or 10000K.
-You can get bicolor lights and manually reproduce this effect, which usually has a range of 2600-6000K.
-I've felt the mismatch a bit near the end of the day when sunlight is about 3000K vs. the 5600K my current lights are locked at.
+You can get bicolor lights and manually reproduce this effect, which usually ranges from 2600-6000K.
+I've felt the mismatch a bit near the end of the day when the sunlight is about 3000K vs. the 5600K my current lights are locked at.

-Bicolor lights are more expensive, have a slightly higher chance of flicker, and have 20% less total light output than the equivalent daylight version for Amaran.
-You could solve this with a higher power rating bicolor light, but it can be difficult to find 85+ SSI bicolor lights beyond 200W.
+Bicolor lights are more expensive, have a slightly higher chance of flickering, and have 20% less total light output than the equivalent daylight version for Amaran.
+You could solve this with a higher-power-rating bicolor light, but it can be difficult to find 85+ SSI bicolor lights beyond 200W.
 Power consumption will be nearly equal for the same amount of lumens generated, so it won't necessarily up your power bill.

-Also, I don't know of any automations for movie lights that would do this eventual migration of color temperature through the day.
-You can set up 'scenes' with your light's app, and readjust the color temp through the day by activating those scenes.
+Also, I don't know of any automation for movie lights that would eventually migrate color temperature through the day.
+You can set up 'scenes' with your light's app and readjust the color temperature throughout the day by activating those scenes.
 There is a trade-off of how fine-grained you'd want to get with this.
-I would think 2 or 3 scenes would probably be best.
+I think two or three scenes would probably be best.

 The sun also moves throughout the day, and you can reproduce this effect by moving your spotlight through the day.
-I don't do this myself although.
+I don't do this myself, though.

 LCD HDR Monitors

-LCD HDR monitors can get significantly brighter than normal monitors and reproduce a wider color spectrum.
-The maximum brightness they can make is denoted by their DisplayHDR rating.
-I have a DisplayHDR 1000 monitor for example (The $800 Innocn 32M2V), and the XDR monitors on MacBook Pro laptops are also HDR monitors.
+LCD HDR monitors can be significantly brighter than normal monitors and reproduce a wider color spectrum.
+Their maximum brightness is denoted by their DisplayHDR rating.
+I have a DisplayHDR 1000 monitor, for example (the $800 Innocn 32M2V), and the XDR monitors on MacBook Pro laptops are also HDR monitors.

-If you find your monitors getting washed out with your new lighting setup, you might find HDR monitors to be the solution for you.
-I haven't figured out how to hack them to force HDR levels of brightness for normal work yet, since mine don't get washed out enough.
-For the XDR monitors in macOS although, there are apps like BrighIntosh that let you go beyond the normal SDR limits.
+If your monitors get washed out with your new lighting setup, you might find HDR monitors to be the solution for you.
+I haven't figured out yet how to hack them to force HDR levels of brightness for normal work since mine don't get washed out enough.
+For the XDR monitors in macOS, however, there are apps like BrighIntosh that let you go beyond the normal SDR limits.

 Truly matching outdoor brightness

-You can get a cheap lux meter from aliexpress or similar and start measuring how much more light your need in your space.
-Often you can up the brightness by removing dark surfaces, which increases the amount of reflected light, or get more powerful light to further improve overall brightness.
+You can get a cheap lux meter from Aliexpress or similar and start measuring how much more light you need in your space.
+Often, you can up the brightness by removing dark surfaces, which increases the amount of reflected light, or get more powerful light to further improve overall brightness.
 When I got a light meter recently, this is how my current 100d + 200d Amaran setup rated compared to a bright blue sky day:

 Lux meter came in, my 200W LED lamp setup is equivalent to being outside in a shaded place lux wise now.